Setting Dance Goals: Aligning Expectations with Commitment

 When you dance, your body releases endorphins.
 If you have ever heard of a “runner’s high,” it is precisely that!
 People use this phrase to refer to the release of endorphins that trigger a euphoric feeling within your body, activated through physical activity.
 This euphoric feeling is known to lessen any anxiety you may be feeling and can be the push you need to improve your mood.

-An increased level of both of these neurotransmitters can reduce stress, depression, and anxiety, and that is why dance can be so beneficial to people of all ages!
+An increased level of both of these neurotransmitters can reduce stress, depression, and anxiety.
+That is why dance can be so beneficial to people of all ages!

 Dance & Relationships